Fintech startup ClearGlass Analytics closes $3.6M for pension funds transparency platform – TechCrunch

-The £2.6m seed round includes European VC Lakestar and Outward VC, the venture arm of Investec, as well as several angels from both the asset management and pension fund worlds.
-These include Ruston Smith, a pension trustee; Richard Butcher, Chair of the PLSA (UK pension trade body); Chris Wilcox, former Global Head of JP Morgan Asset Management; and Rob O’Rahilly, Sikander Ilyas and Alex Large, also former JP Morgan employees.
+The £2.6 million seed round includes European VC Lakestar and Outward VC, the venture arm of Investec, as well as several angels from both the asset management and pension fund worlds.
+These include Ruston Smith, a pension trustee; Richard Butcher, chair of the PLSA (U.K. pension trade body); Chris Wilcox, former Global Head of JP Morgan Asset Management; and Rob O’Rahilly, Sikander Ilyas and Alex Large, also former JP Morgan employees.

 How ClearGlass works is that it acts as a data interface between asset managers and their clients.
 Pension funds then use the platform to see all of their investment costs in one place, thus getting more data than usual from more asset managers and other suppliers.
-This helps the funds see the ‘true cost’ of what they are paying for the management of their investments.
+This helps the funds see the “true cost” of what they are paying for the management of their investments.
 ClearGlass claims to be able to uncover the kinds of costs of asset management that, in some instances, can be more than double those expected.

-The startup recently did an analysis of the cost and performance of over 400 asset managers.
-It found that while most UK asset managers were meeting minimum standards for data delivery, quality, and accuracy, 30 (including some powerful players) did not pass their tests.
+The startup recently did an analysis of the cost and performance of more than 400 asset managers.
+It found that while most U.K. asset managers were meeting minimum standards for data delivery, quality and accuracy, 30 (including some powerful players) did not pass their tests.

 The company was founded by Dr. Christopher Sier, a World Bank and FCA expert who previously developed the cost transparency standard at the request of the FCA, and co-founders Ritesh Singhania and Kunal Varma.